Dom88Finch/DS_portfolio/README.md

 # Project 4: Classifying tweets
+ Program that uses Machine learning to classify whether a tweet is viral or not.
+The program initially uses a **KClassifier** to classify and predict whether a tweet is viral.
+The program is then modified preprocessing the data frame again to find new potential feature data that would improve our prediction.

+ This involved cleaning the data using python packages.
+Choosing a minimum score with which to classify whether a tweet is viral or not.
+Chose the median to be the viral score minimum of 13 for a tweet to be classed as viral.
+Created new variables which hold Boolean values to act as training set for the machine learning model.
+I then trained my model to predict whether a tweet was viral.
+From this I did further investigation to improve my model by choosing different training feature data to improve the accuracy.
+I was able to improve it by 15%. )

 # Project 5: Football results Classifier (ongoing)

 * Source alternative Data online and  webscrape match event data.